Ender108/Ascendance/README.md

   </div>

 # Introduction
-Ascendance is a lightweight Simonrim modlist for Skyrim.
+Ascendance is a Simonrim modlist for Skyrim.
 The goal of Ascendance is to improve gameplay in a challenging yet rewarding way using Simon Magus' series of overhauls, while staying true to the core Skyrim experience.
 Ascendance also includes a noticeable visual upgrade while still maintaining very high performance.

 # Modlist Features
 - Simon Magus' suite of gameplay overhauls (Mysticism, Adamant, Apothecary, Thaumaturgy...).